How Do I Win an Injury Insurance Claim?

 - Prove that the defendant had a legal duty to the plaintiff, such as “John was legally supposed to stop at a red light but failed to do so.”

-- The prosecution will then prove how that duty was breached, like our driver John not stopping at the stop light.
+- The prosecution will then prove how that duty was breached, like our driver John not stopping at the stoplight.

-- Next, causation is determining if the defendant breached his legal duty by not stopping at a stop light and causing the injury.
+- Next, causation is determining if the defendant breached his legal duty by not stopping at a stoplight and causing the injury.

 - Finally, the plaintiff proves that the breach in legal duty caused damages (monetary or otherwise) to the injured party.

 Do keep in mind that there is “winning” an insurance claim and “winning” a claim.
 A lot of insurance companies will settle at a low, what you may think is a “reasonable” number.
-That’s one of the first mistake people who’ve suffered injuries do: They settle too soon.
+That’s one of the first mistakes people who’ve suffered injuries do: They settle too soon.
 With the right legal counsel and a firm that knows how to push back against large insurers and defendants, here are a few steps for winning insurance claims:

 1. Contact a Lawyer